paulnegz/sorts-py/README.md

 ### 3. Tim Sort

 Timsort is a hybrid, stable sorting algorithm, derived from merge sort and insertion sort.
 Used in Java’s Arrays.sort(), Python’s sorted() and sort() functions.
 First sort small a run using Insertion Sort, then merges the pieces using a merge of merge sort.
 Divide the array into blocks known as RUN.
-Sort those runs using insertion sort and then merge.
+Sort those runs using insertion sort and then merge runs.

 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/tim_sort.png)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L37